-Global Activators is currently planning an innovative youth leadership program that will engage thousands of people in turning back the tide of destruction to the global oceans.
-Over one hundred selected outstanding young people aged 16-22 will gather for six days at a spectacular rural seaside location on the west coast of Canada in the summer of 2019 for the inaugural Blue Rendezvous.
-They will learn from acclaimed scientists and explorers about the primary threats facing the world's oceans — including ocean acidification, ocean warming, over-fishing, and plastic pollution.
+One hundred selected outstanding young people aged 16-22, drawn primarily from across Canada (i.e. “Young Leaders”), will gather at a spectacular rural seaside location in Clayoquot Sound on the west coast of Canada in the summer of 2019 for the inaugural Blue Rendezvous.
+This seven-day event will combine elements of a campaigner training seminar, ocean conservation conference, and wilderness experience.
+The Young Leaders will learn from acclaimed scientists, First Nations leaders, and conservationists about the primary threats facing the world's oceans — including ocean acidification, ocean warming, over-fishing, and plastic pollution.
+Specific environmental challenges facing the coasts of Canada will also be examined.
 The solutions to these threats will be explored in depth.
-We'll also have presentations from leading ocean conservation campaigners and communications experts to learn about the most effective ways to mobilize people to bring about positive change.

 Explorations by ship, kayak, and on foot will introduce the participants to one of the world's most spectacular marine environments.
 The group will camp adjacent to a wild, breathtaking, and marine rich beach.
 There will be live music, campfire discussions, and movie screenings under the stars.
 It will be an experience that will change them forever.

 During Blue Rendezvous, the Young Leaders will create their own multi-media presentations about their experience at Blue Rendezvous, why the oceans matter to them, and what people can do to reverse the dire trends.
 They will also receive training on how to organize their own ocean conservation advocacy conference in their community.

 Youth Gatherings Across Canada